 Question 3: What is Sexual Harassment and how does a Soldier file a complaint?

 Answer 3: Sexual harassment is a form of gender discrimination that involves unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature between the same or opposite genders as specified in AR 600-20.
-The The two methods for file asexual harassment are Informal or Formal complaints.
-Informal complaints are resolved informally while informal complaints are filed in writing IAW AR 600-20.
-(Reference: AR 600-20 Paragraph 7-4/Appendix C-1 paragraph (1) a.
+The three methods for filing a sexual harassment are Anonymous, Informal or Formal complaints.
+Informal complaints are resolved informally while formal complaints are filed in writing IAW AR 600-20.
+(Reference: AR 600-20 page 105 7-8e.(1-3)).